This website is not compatible with Internet Explorer. Some features might not work correctly in this browser.

 Adele Saunders has rendered outstanding service to netball in NSW for the last 65 years.
 She has contributed at a high level and has outstanding achievement in all her endeavours, ranging from representing NSW in the Open Team, umpiring for NSW and Australia as an AA badged umpire as well as working as an administrator in various positions at Newcastle Netball Association.

-Since then he has served as a Director of Netball NSW where his love of netball has continued.
+Since then he served as a Director of Netball NSW from 2003 to 2019, where his love of netball has continued.
+Watson also served on Netball NSW Appeals Tribunal from 1997-2013.